DL0K-pbi/PMO_toolkit/README.md

 Project risk refers to any potential event, condition, or uncertainty that could negatively affect a project's objectives, timeline, resources, or outcomes.
 Risks are evaluated by examining two key dimensions:

-   • Probability – How likely the risk is to occur
+   • Probability – How likely the risk is to occur.

-   • Impact – How severe the consequences would be if the risk occurs
+   • Impact – How severe the consequences would be if the risk occurs.

 Using these two factors, risks are plotted on a Risk Matrix, which provides a standardized way to categorize risk levels such as Sustainable, Moderate, Severe, and Critical.
 This helps teams visually identify which risks require immediate attention versus those that can be monitored.